libgeos/geos/web/content/usage/c_api.md

 weight: 40
 ---

 Most programs using GEOS use the C API, rather than building against the C++ headers.
-The C API offers the a number of benefits:
+The C API offers several benefits:

 * Stable API, that preserves behaviour and function naming over multiple releases.
 * Stable ABI, allowing new binaries to be dropped into place without requiring a rebuild of dependent applications.